A New Language in Storm

 along the way.
 The first step is to extract the functions in the file.
 To do this, we first create a

 class that will represent our functions.
-We add it to the file demo.bs
+We add it to the file demo.bs in the demo directory:

 class DemoFunction extends Function { Str[] paramNames; init(SrcPos pos, Str name, Str[] paramNames) { Value[] valParams; for (x in paramNames) valParams << named{Int}; init(pos, named{Int}, name, valParams) { paramNames = paramNames; } } }

-class in Storm.
+The class DemoFunction inherits from the Function class in Storm.
 This class is Storm's generic

 representation of functions in the name tree.
 This means that we will be able to add the created

-to the name tree, and make it possible for other languages to find them
+instances of DemoFunction to the name tree, and make it possible for other languages to find them

 later on.
 This is how Basic Storm is able to find our created functions later on.

 The constructor accepts three parameters.
-A SrcPos
+A SrcPos that contains the position of the function

-that contains the name of the function, and an array of strings that contain the
+definition, a Str that contains the name of the function, and an array of strings that contain the

 parameter names.